-Consider a simple RL circuit in which resistor, R and Inductor, L are connected in series with a voltage supply of V volts.
-Let the current flowing in the circuit is I (amp) and current through resistor and inductor is IR and IL respectively.
-Since both resistance and inductor are connected in series so the current in both the elements and the circuit remains the same. i.e IR = IL = I. Let VR and Vl be the voltage drop across resistor and inductor.
+Consider a simple RL circuit in which resistor, R and inductor, L are connected in series with a voltage supply of V volts.
+Let us think the current flowing in the circuit is I (amp) and current through resistor and inductor is IR and IL respectively.
+Since both resistance and inductor are connected in series, so the current in both the elements and the circuit remains the same. i.e IR = IL = I. Let VR and Vl be the voltage drop across resistor and inductor.

-Phasor diagram for RL circuit
+Phasor Diagram for RL Circuit

 Before drawing the phasor diagram of series RL circuit, one should know the relationship between voltage and current in case of resistor and inductor.

-Step- I. In case of series RL circuit resistor and inductor are connected in series so current flowing in both the elements are same i.e IR = IL = I. So take current phasor as reference and draw it on horizontal axis as shown in diagram.
+Step- I. In case of series RL circuit, resistor and inductor are connected in series, so current flowing in both the elements are same i.e IR = IL = I. So, take current phasor as reference and draw it on horizontal axis as shown in diagram.

 Step- II.
-In case of resistor both voltage and current are in same phase.
-So draw the voltage phasor, VR along same axis or direction as that of current phasor. i.e VR is in phase with I
+In case of resistor, both voltage and current are in same phase.
+So draw the voltage phasor, VR along same axis or direction as that of current phasor. i.e VR is in phase with I.

 Impedance of Series RL Circuit

-Z = (R2 + XL2)0.5 and from right angle triangle phase angle θ = tan– 1(XL/R)
+Z = (R2 + XL2)0.5 and from right angle triangle, phase angle θ = tan– 1(XL/R).

 Series RL Circuit Analysis

-In series RL circuit the values of frequency f, voltage V, resistance R and Inductance L are known and there is no instrument for directly measuring the value of inductive reactance and impedance so, for complete analysis of series RL circuit follow these simple steps:
+In series RL circuit, the values of frequency f, voltage V, resistance R and inductance L are known and there is no instrument for directly measuring the value of inductive reactance and impedance; so, for complete analysis of series RL circuit, follow these simple steps:

 Step 2.
 From the value of XL and R, calculate the total impedance of the circuit which is given by

 Step 3.
-Calculate the total phase angle for the circuit θ = tan – 1(XL/ R)
+Calculate the total phase angle for the circuit θ = tan – 1(XL/ R).

 Step 4.
-Use Ohm’s Law and find the value of the total current: I = V/Z amp
+Use Ohm’s Law and find the value of the total current: I = V/Z amp.

 Step 5.
 Calculate the voltages across resistor R and inductor L by using Ohm’s Law.
-Since the resistor and the inductor are connected in series so current in them remains the same
+Since the resistor and the inductor are connected in series, so current in them remains the same.

-Power in RL Circuit
+Power in an RL Circuit

-- The instantaneous power deliver by voltage source V is P = VI (watts)
+- The instantaneous power deliver by voltage source V is P = VI (watts).

-• power dissipated by the resistor in the form of heat, P = I2R (watts)
+- Power dissipated by the resistor in the form of heat, P = I2R (watts).

-• The rate at which energy is stored in inductor,
+- The rate at which energy is stored in inductor,

-So total power in series RL circuit is given by adding the power dissipated by the resistor and the power absorbed by the inductor
+So, total power in series RL circuit is given by adding the power dissipated by the resistor and the power absorbed by the inductor.

 Variation of Impedance and Phase Angle with Frequency

-• inductive reactance also increases as it is directly proportional to frequency
+- Inductive reactance also increases as it is directly proportional to frequency.

-Expression for current flowing in series RL circuit
+Expression for Current flowing in Series RL Circuit

-Consider a circuit in which resistance is connected in series with inductance and voltage source of V volts is applied across it.
+Consider a circuit in which resistance is connected in series with inductor and voltage source of V volts, is applied across it.
 Initially the switch is open.
-Let us say at time ‘t’ we close the switch and the current ‘i’ starts flowing in the circuit but it does not attains its maximum value rapidly due to presence of inductor in the circuit as we know inductor has a property to oppose the change in the current flowing through it.
+Let us say at time ‘t’ we close the switch and the current ‘i’ starts flowing in the circuit but it does not attains its maximum value rapidly due to the presence of inductor in the circuit as we know inductor has a property to oppose the change in the current flowing through it.

-Apply Kirchhoff’s voltage law in the above series RL circuit
+Apply Kirchhoff’s voltage law in the above series RL circuit,

-Rearranging the above equation
+Rearranging the above equation,

-Integrating both sides, we get
+Integrating both sides, we get,

-Now integrate right hand side by using substitution method
+Now integrate right hand side by using substitution method,

-Substituting the values we get
+Substituting the values we get,

-We know that integration of
+We know that integration of,

-So we get
+So we get,

-By applying limits we get
+By applying limits we get,

-Taking antilog on both sides
+Taking antilog on both sides,